jhauberg/dledger/MANUAL.md

 For example, in the above report, the first row represents the total income of the period ranging from `2018/03/01` (inclusive) through `2019/03/01` (exclusive).
 Similarly, the second row ranges from `2018/04/01` (inclusive) through `2019/04/01` (exclusive).

-The report will include forecasted transactions unless `--no-forecast` is set.
+The report will include forecasted transactions unless `--no-projection` is set.

 The last row stands out, as it does not correspond to a trailing 12-month period, but instead represent the forecasted and future 12-month period, starting from today (inclusive), and is effectively the sum of all future\* transactions.